-Figure 4: This chart depicts the tsunami waves as they arrive at the selected reference point (simulated gauge station).
-It shows the change in wave heights for the two Alaska tsunami scenarios over an 8-hour period.
+Estimated Tsunami Wave Height through Time for Simulated Gauge Station 70.0 C49 Oregon Dunes (Station C49) Alaska M9.2 (1964) Alaska Maximum Change in water level for two tsunami scenarios at the simulated gauge station shown on the map the two Alaska tsunami scenarios over an 8-hour period.
 Wave heights vary through time, and the first wave will not necessarily be the largest as waves interfere and reflect off local topography and bathymetry.
-Any absence of data indicates periods for which tsunami inundation has not yet reached or has scenarios are modeled to occur at a static (no flow) tide and equal to the Mean Higher High Water (MHHW) high tide.
+Any absence of data indicates periods for which tsunami inundation has not yet reached or has

-Figure 5: These profiles depict the expected maximum tsunami wave elevation for the two Alaska tsunami scenarios along lines A-A' and B-B'.
-The tsunami
+Maximum Wave Elevation Profiles SILTCOOS RIVER WEST Scenarios Alaska M9.2 (1964) Alaska Maximum Distance along Profile, miles Distance along Profile, miles Figure 5: These profiles depict the expected maximum tsunami wave elevation for the two Alaska tsunami scenarios along lines A-A' and B-B'.
+The tsunami scenarios are modeled to occur at a static (no flow) tide and equal to the Mean Higher High